shlifedev/Unity-Member-Generator/README.md

 # UnityMemberGenerator
   This is Component Member-Variable Auto Generator.

-  * support auto- region
+  * support auto-region
-  * support auto- serialize attribute
+  * support auto-serialize attribute
   * support access modifier
   * support customize generate type.

  ## How to use it?